ModelEarth/places/projects.md

 ## Generating state and zip code files for All the Places

-We'll enerate SQLite and/or .csv
+We'll generate .csv files containing place rows for states and then zip codes.
+We'll also generate downloadable SQLite files for searches in browsers.

 Each state file will be about 5 to 20 MB (since the source file is 383.4 MB).

 We'll add a Github Action to run daily.

-View our page on viewing [SQLite in a Browser](/data-pipeline/tree/main/timelines/sqlite)
+View our page on viewing [SQLite in a Browser](/data-pipeline/timelines/sqlite)

 <!--